Table of Contents

 - Cardiac dysrhythmias.
 The heart compensates for the decreased cerebral blood flow, and with too much pumping, dysrhythmias may occur.

 Assessment and Diagnostic Findings

-Any patient with neurologic deficits need a careful history and complete physical and neurologic examination.
+Any patient with neurologic deficits needs a careful history and complete physical and neurologic examination.

 - CT scan.
 Demonstrates structural abnormalities, edema, hematomas, ischemia, and infarctions.
 Demonstrates structural abnormalities, edema, hematomas, ischemia, and infarctions.
 Note: May not immediately reveal all changes, e.g., ischemic infarcts are not evident on CT for 8–12 hr; however, intracerebral hemorrhage is immediately apparent; therefore, emergency CT is always done before administering tissue plasminogen activator (t-PA).
 In addition, patients with TIA commonly have a normal CT scan

 - PET scan.
 Provides data on cerebral metabolism and blood flow changes.